 After becoming eligible to become a teacher, you’re finally ready to get hired – congratulations!
 You’ve put in a lot of effort and hard work to get here and now it’s time for you to land the job.
 It’s natural to have some pre-interview jitters, but we’re here to tell you not to sweat it!
 We’re dedicated to making sure you succeed during every step of your teaching journey, and we want to help you walk into the interview with confidence.

 Being prepared ahead of time will set you up for success.
 We’ve gathered the most common questions you’ll be asked during your teacher interview.
 For a more in-depth look at how to get a job, make sure to check out this post.

-While this is not an exhaustive list of what you may be asked during an interview, it should help you prepare some flexible answers which apply to most questions.
-Carefully thinking through your answers to these questions will help you shake off those interview nerves and show your future employer that you’re dedicated to becoming a teacher.
+While this list doesn’t contain every question you might be asked during the interview, it should help you prepare some answers that can be applied to most questions.
+Carefully going through these questions and preparing your answers will help you nail the interview and show your future employer your dedication to becoming a teacher.
 Let’s take look at the 8 most common teacher interview questions in South Carolina:

 1. What Do You Love About Teaching?

 Any hiring manager wants to know that you’re qualified and applying for the job for the right reasons.
 Truly caring about the profession is essential.
 Working with children and inspiring our future generations is a great responsibility and requires a dedicated and caring individual.
 Make sure you convey this adequately during the interview.
 If your passion for teaching is disingenuous, you may likely spoil your chances of getting hired.

 Before the interview, think through what you love about teaching and why you are pursuing a career in education.
 Revisit the thoughts you had initially when you decided to start your teaching journey.
 Writing out your thoughts can be a helpful way of processing them.
 You want to answer your interview questions with logical reasoning, concrete examples, and personal stories, when appropriate.

 - You love learning and being in a learning environment.